-Drugs or Classes of Drugs Screening Concentration (in excess of ng/mL)
+Drugs or Classes of DrugsScreening Concentration (in excess of ng/mL)Marijuana metabolites50Cocaine metabolites300Opiate metabolites2000Phencyclidine25Amphetamines1000

-Marijuana metabolites 50

-Cocaine metabolites 300

-Opiate metabolites 2000

-Phencyclidine 25

-Amphetamines 1000

 - (iii) all tests below screening concentrations will be considered negative.
 Concentration levels of all test results will not be released to any party(s). - 6.
 In the event of a "near miss" or potentially dangerous incident in which the employee is directly involved, a test may be requested at the crane company's discretion.
 A "near miss" is defined as an incident that had the potential to cause a severe personal injury or the potential to cause significant damage. - 7.
 When an employee is involved in an incident causing injury or damage to property or equipment, testing will also take place at a crane company's discretion. - 8.
-If an employee is tested, he/she will continue to be paid while the testing takes place during his/her regular shift.
-If testing takes place outside his/her regular shift, two (2) hours wages and benefits will be paid to the employee.
+If an employee is tested, they will continue to be paid while the testing takes place during their regular shift.
+If testing takes place outside their regular shift, two (2) hours wages and benefits will be paid to the employee.
 Confidentiality of test results will be maintained throughout this process. - 9.
 If the results of the alcohol/drug urine test are positive, there will be an assessment as to whether the employee requires counselling or more extensive treatment.
 An employee whose test results are positive shall be temporarily suspended from employment until an assessment is completed by a qualified rehabilitation counsellor.
 The assessment will determine a counselling or treatment program that will include recommendations on an employee's ability to return to work.
 An employee who tests positive and who undergoes treatment may be requested to submit to further testing within 90 days of returning to work with the company under the terms of the program.
 The company shall comply with all applicable employment laws when an employee undergoes counselling and/or treatment.
-The company will assist wherever possible to ensure the assessment occurs in a timely fashion. - 10.
-The employee who undergoes counselling and/or treatment will be reinstated once he/she produces confirmation that he/she has successfully completed the counselling and/or treatment and is ready to return to work.
+The company will assist wherever possible to ensure the assessment occurs in a timely fashion. - The employee who undergoes counselling and/or treatment will be reinstated once they produce confirmation that they have successfully completed the counselling and/or treatment and is ready to return to work.
 Employees returning to work shall comply with post treatment care recommendations provided by their rehabilitation counsellor.
 Failure to comply may result in further disciplinary action including suspension or termination of employment. - 11.
-An employee returning to work under these provisions shall return to his/her duties. - 12.
-Maintenance of Chain of Custody Documents for Specimen Collection Transportation and Storage: Clinical Standards: Specimen collection should either be directly supervised or safeguards should be implemented to minimize substitution or contamination.
+An employee returning to work under these provisions shall return to their duties. - Maintenance of Chain of Custody Documents for Specimen Collection Transportation and Storage: Clinical Standards: Specimen collection should either be directly supervised or safeguards should be implemented to minimize substitution or contamination.
 Laboratories used for urine testing analysis shall be certified and follow the guidelines issued by the Substance Abuse and Mental Health Services Administration of the United States Department of Health and Human Services which ensure custody and accuracy issues.

 13. This policy shall apply to only crane rental companies and shall form part of the Crane Rental Agreement as negotiated by and between the Construction Labour Relations Association of BC and the International Union of Operating Engineers Local 115.
 Mr. Brian Foley has retained jurisdiction until this policy has been agreed to and put into effect.
-Any differences that may arise after the policy has been agreed to and put into effect may be referred to the grievance procedure or the Joint Conference Board for resolution.
+Any differences that may arise after the policy has been agreed to and put into effect may be referred to the grievance procedure or the Joint Labour-Management Committee for resolution.

-Signed this day of Decembu, 2015.
+Signed this 1/6 TH day of November, 2018.

-Clyde Scollan, President and CEO
+Clyde Scollan, Presigent & CEO/